 After law school, Sarah packed up her bags, rounded up her dogs, and moved out to Colorado where she opened her own criminal defense law practice.
 Through her work, Sarah Schielke imposes accountability on law enforcement and state prosecutors on behalf of community citizens who otherwise could not.
 Sarah fights for the underdog.
 And she fights hard.
 Because everyone deserves better justice than what this criminal justice system is willing to give them.

-When Sarah imposes leisure time on herself, she likes to spend it with her husband and their pack of five incredible dogs: Griffin, Dalton, Raven-Symone, Luis Guzman and Michelle Kwan.
-Sarah’s favorite free time activity, however, is going to Phish shows.
+When Sarah imposes leisure time on herself, she likes to spend it with her husband, their son, and their pack of four incredible dogs: Griffin, Raven-Symone, Luis Guzman and Michelle Kwan.
+One of Sarah’s favorite free time activities, however, is going to Phish shows.
 She is a big Broncos fan and a permanently traumatized Buffalo Bills fan.
 She also plays soccer, basketball and piano – although typically not at the same time.